Ken Annakin

-Kenneth Cooper Annakin, OBE (10 August 1914 – 22 April 2009) was an English film director.

-His career spanned half a century, beginning in the early 1940s and ending in 1992, and in the 1960s he was noticed by critics with large-scale adventure epic and comedies films, like Those Magnificent Men in Their Flying Machines, Battle of the Bulge, The Biggest Bundle of Them All and Monte Carlo or Bust!.
-During his career, Annakin directed nearly 50 pictures.
+Kenneth Cooper Annakin, (10 August 1914 – 22 April 2009) was an English filmmaker.
+His career spanned half a century, beginning in the early 1940s and ending in 1992, and in the 1960s he was noticed by critics with large-scale adventure epic and comedies films, like Swiss Family Robinson, The Longest Day, Those Magnificent Men in Their Flying Machines, Battle of the Bulge, The Biggest Bundle of Them All and Monte Carlo or Bust!.
+He was an Academy Award and Directors Guild of America Award nominee, and received the Order of the British Empire in 2002.

 Biography

-Annakin was born in and grew up in Beverley, East Riding of Yorkshire where he attended the local grammar school.
+Annakin was born in and grew up in Beverley, East Riding of Yorkshire, where he attended the local grammar school.
 After leaving school he became a trainee income tax inspector in the city of Hull.
 Annakin subsequently decided to emigrate to New Zealand, and travelled around the world in a variety of jobs.

 He was compere and stage manager of Eugene Permanent Waving Company's roadshow, touring the Northern provinces.
 When World War II broke out, Annakin became a firefighter in Soho, then joined the Royal Air Force.